Missing Data

 df['number_of_follows'].unique()

 It does appear that it has missing values.
-Instead of being encoded as N/A, which Python would recognize and treat as a missing automatically, the missing value is recorded as "Don't know/Refused (VOL.)".
-We'd like Python to recognize the missing values when reading in the data, and we can do so by instructing Python that these values should be treated as missing.
+Instead of being encoded as N/A, which Python would recognize and treat as a missing value automatically, the missing value is recorded as "Don't know/Refused (VOL.)".
+We'd like Python to recognize this entry as a missing value when reading in the data, and we can do so by instructing Python that these values should be treated as missing.

 We can specify any missing values using the na_values argument when reading in the data.